Ufidtech/onboardx-gemma/README.md

 ## Scalability

-While OnboardX is demonstrated using FUT Minna, the same platform can be adapted for GDG on Campus chapters, MLSA communities, AWS Student Buider Group, university innovation hubs, and other African campus tech communities facing the same retention challenge.
+While OnboardX is demonstrated using FUT Minna, the same platform can be adapted for GDG on Campus chapters, MLSA communities, AWS Student Builder Group, university innovation hubs, and other African campus tech communities facing the same retention challenge.

 ## Impact